Midrange.com provides a large number of resources for users and developers of IBM i (System i5 / iSeries / AS400) computers.

 All midrange.com resources are provided free of charge as a service to the online IBM i community.

-If you have questions or comments about the services that midrange.com provides, please feel free to contact @midrange.com.
+If you have questions or comments about the services that midrange.com provides, please feel free to contact @support.midrange.com.

 midrange.com started life as The Midrange System BBS ... which was created as a cheaper alternative to News/34-38's NewsLink service.
-The first hardware the BBS ran on was a Compaq Portable II with a 12mhz 80286 and 20mb of hard disk.
+The first hardware the BBS ran on was a Compaq Portable II with a 12mhz 80286 CPU and a 20mb hard disk.

 In 1993, the internet was starting to become popular, and on a lark, the midrange.com domain was registered and a UUCP account was setup with a local ISP.